Roasted Sweet Potato Kale Salad with Beets (Paleo, AIP, Vegan, Gluten-Free)

 Sweet Potatoes and Beets

-You'll want to peel the beets (and potatoes if desired) before cutting into little cubes.
+You'll want to peel the beets (and potatoes if desired) before cutting them into little cubes.
 Then, you'll roast them in the oven at 400 degrees F for 30-40 minutes.
 Just make sure to check on them and stir them occasionally so they don't burn.

 A Note About the Sweet Potatoes and Beets